-12.5 Disposal of Waste Equipment by Users in the European Union

-This symbol on the product or on its packaging indicates that this product must not be disposed of with other household waste.
-Instead, it is your responsibility to dispose of your waste equipment by handing it over to a designated collection point for the recycling of waste electrical and electronic equipment.
+12.5 Disposal of Waste Equipment by Users in the European Union point for the recycling of waste electrical and electronic equipment.
 The separate collection and recycling of your waste equipment at the time of disposal will help to conserve natural resources and ensure that it is recycled in a manner that protects human health and the environment.
 For more information about where you can drop off your waste equipment for recycling, please contact your local city office, your household waste disposal service or the shop where you purchased the product.